Takin' It 2 the Next Level: Reception

-The authors of the Penguin Guide to Jazz Recordings wrote: "The results are typically spirited and entirely within the WSQ tradition," but cautioned: "it's hard to avoid the feeling that the group is not continuing out of any artistic necessity."
+The authors of The Penguin Guide to Jazz Recordings wrote: "The results are typically spirited and entirely within the WSQ tradition," but cautioned: "it's hard to avoid the feeling that the group is not continuing out of any artistic necessity."

-A Billboard reviewer commented: "For the World Saxophone Quartet... the 'next level' expands its sound beyond accompanying percussion...
+Billboard commented: "For the World Saxophone Quartet... the 'next level' expands its sound beyond accompanying percussion...
 Yet even these... additions couldn't change the wild, reedy nature of this ground-breaking ensemble."